Exploration of a New Regulatory Paradigm for the Advancement of the Fourth Industrial Revolution

 Comparing Corporate Law in Canada and the US.
 Lecture by Camden Hutchison, Assistant Professor, Allard School of Law

-Although American and Canadian corporate law share many similarities, they are also marked by an important institutional difference - while American corporate law is dominated by the state of Delaware, Canadian law has been primarily influenced by federal legislation.
-Associate Professor Hutchison’s lecture will explore the history of this difference by focusing on two questions.
+Although American and Canadian corporate law share many similarities, they are also marked by important differences.
+One major difference is that while the landscape of American corporate law is dominated by the state of Delaware, Canadian law has been influenced instead by federal legislation.
+Assistant Professor Hutchison's lecture will explore the history of this difference by focusing on two questions.
 First, why did federal corporate law never emerge in the United States?
 Second, and equally important, why is there no Canadian Delaware?

 Lunch will be provided.
 Attendees eligible for 1 CPD credit.